-From Beatenberg in September an extremely intense red deer rut could be heard, with calls of males merging into a continuous roar.
-This valley is locally known for the red deer rut, however, there are few photos which suggests that the deer are distantly visible.
-Parking (46.71275, 7.76058) and walk on the dirt road north-east along the valley ottom to the mountain bar (46.73495, 7.79416) or longer.
+From Beatenberg in September an extremely intense red deer rut could be heard, with calls of stags merging into a continuous roar.
+This valley is locally known for the red deer rut, however, there are few photos which suggest that the deer are distantly visible.
+Park (46.71275, 7.76058) and walk on the dirt road northeast along the valley ottom to the mountain bar (46.73495, 7.79416) or beyond.
 Note - it is not possible to walk down off-track from Beatenberg, there are dangerous undercut cliffs.